-Even the most nimble-fingered of us have experienced the frustration of knocking a glass off a counter and watching it shatter to pieces at your feet.
+Even the most nimble-fingered of us have experienced the frustration of knocking a glass off a counter and watching it shatter at our feet.
 It's annoying at best, dangerous at worst, and leaves you wondering - can you vacuum broken glass?

 Many glass items can quickly splinter into a thousand tiny shards, making them difficult to see and clean up.
-This poses a risk to anyone walking around the home, but especially to households with pets and children.
-This is why it's crucial to clean up broken glass as soon as possible, and effectively.
+This poses a risk to anyone walking around the home, especially households with pets and children.
+This is why cleaning up broken glass as soon as possible and effectively is crucial.

 How to vacuum broken glass

-Whether or not you can vacuum broken glass depends largely on the type of vacuum cleaner you own, and how big the breakage is.
-Sophie Lane, Product Training Manager at Miele (opens in new tab), warned that "if you have a vacuum with bags, large sharp pieces of glass could puncture or tear the bag itself."
-And if you've opted for a bagless model, this doesn't mean you're entirely safe to start vacuuming up broken glassware.
+Whether or not you can vacuum broken glass depends largely on the type of vacuum cleaner you own and how big the breakage is.
+Sophie Lane, Product Training Manager at Miele, warned, "if you have a vacuum with bags, large sharp pieces of glass could puncture or tear the bag itself."
+And if you've opted for a bagless model, this doesn't mean you're entirely safe to start vacuuming broken glassware.
 Many bagless designs have delicate filters inside that collect dust, and if sharp objects get into the mix, this could result in you having to repurchase and replace the lining.

-Sophie also noted that "if the glass broken with liquid inside, you should not vacuum it at all, as this could damage the machine."
-So before you begin your clean-up process, make sure there's no remaining liquid nearby!
+Sophie also noted, "if the glass is broken with liquid inside, you should not vacuum it at all, as this could damage the machine."
+So, before you begin your clean-up process, ensure no remaining liquid is nearby!

 "Using gloves or a dustpan and brush, pick up large pieces of glass by hand.
-Be mindful when disposing of these large
+Be mindful when disposing of these.

 "Be careful when disposing of glass.
-It’s never a good idea to put broken glass straight into a bin/rubbish bag.
+Putting broken glass straight into a bin/rubbish bag is never a good idea.
 Instead, place the broken glass in a box or wrap it in newspaper to prevent possible harm when emptying."

 "You can then use the vacuum cleaner to vacuum up any remaining small glass pieces.
 Remember to be careful when emptying the appliance!"